Skip to main content

 1. Secrets: Sensitive values that cannot be defined in your code.
 You can use the sst secrets CLI to set them.

-2. Parameters: Values from non-SST constructs, ie. CDK constructs or static values.
+2. Parameters: Values from non-SST constructs, ie. static values or CDK constructs.

-And once you've defined your Secrets and Parameters, you can fetch them in your Lambda functions with the sst/node/config package.
+Once defined you can access these in your frontend or functions using the sst/node/config package.

 const STRIPE_KEY = new Config.Secret(stack, "STRIPE_KEY");

-3. Then in your terminal, run the sst secrets CLI to set a value for the secret.
+Then in your terminal set a value for the secret.

 npx sst secrets set STRIPE_KEY sk_test_abc123